 https://monochrome-watches.com

 On the other hand Rolex has six icons: Datejust Submariner GMT-Master Day-Date Daytona and the most basic Oyster Perpetual.
-Even with non-mainstream models such as the Explorer Sky-Dweller and Yacht-Master anyone can intuitively recognize them as Rolex.
+Even for non-mainstream models like the Explorer Sky-Dweller and Yacht-Master anyone can instantly recognize them as Rolex.

-The Submariner first introduced by Rolex in 1953 was not the first diver's watch but it became such a famous icon of diver's watches that many people are mistaken about it.
+The Submariner first introduced by Rolex in 1953 was not the first diver's watch but it became such a famous icon that many people are mistaken about it.

 The First Rolex Submariner, 1953